JulioPradera/wmdd_4820/week5/notes.md

 > > *You Don't Know JS* Kyle Simpson

 the scope of a variable or function is where it is accessible within your code.
-when you create a new function any parameters passed in, or variables create within a function body are local(only accessible) to that function.
+when you create a new function any parameters passed in, or variables created within a function body are local(only accessible) to that function.
-A block inside a block has access to the variables created outside, or an inner block can access variables created in outer block.
+A block inside a block has access to the variables created outside, or an inner block can access variables created in the outer block, but the outer block cannot use
+variables created in the inner block.

 as your programs get more complex you will see that this helps to prevent you from creating variables that accidentally overwrite other variables.

+another reason that scope exists is the call stack.
+Imagine how quickly a running program would eat up memory if every variable created stayed and was accessible everywhere in your code, it would be a digital mess.

 **important es6 note**
-prior to es6 JavaScript was function scoped, only a function created a new scope. but `let` and `const` are block scoped (anything in {}) so if you are reading an older tutorial watch out for this.
+prior to es6 scope in JavaScript was function scope, only a function created a new scope. but `let` and `const` are block scoped (anything in '{}') so if you are reading an older tutorial watch out for this.

 ### recursion
 in simplest terms recursion is when a function calls itself.
-This sounds weird at first and recursion can be difficult to wrap your head around, but there are times when writing a recursive function is easier to understand than using loop.
+This sounds weird at first and recursion can be difficult to wrap your head around, but there are times when writing a recursive function is easier to understand than using a loop.

     function recur(n) {
       recur(n - 1)